 Caramel.
 Chopped nuts.
 Toppings you might put over ice cream, right?
 That’s what we were thinking when I put together a homemade party apple bar this past weekend for a Saturday night bonfire.
 Fall is apple picking season.
 And while there’s many incredibly delicious ways to bake all these apples into a recipe, eating them raw shouldn’t be overlooked.
 Should it?

-Homemade party apple bar
+Homemade party apple bar with apple slicing station

 The kids at our bonfire party LOVED this apple bar.
 The apple bin with the persuasive message and the slicers hanging ready to use made it even more convincing.